-GR CALUX (agonistic/antagonistic) (Catalogue Nr.
-008)
+GR CALUX (agonistic/antagonistic) (Catalogue No. 008)

-The GR Responsive (GR) CALUX[®] comprise a human bone marrow cell lines (U2OS), incorporating the firefly luciferase gene coupled to Glucocorticoid Responsive Elements (GREs) as a reporter gene for the presence of glucocorticoid-like compounds.
+The GR Responsive (GR) CALUX® comprise a human bone marrow cell lines (U2OS), incorporating the firefly luciferase gene coupled to Glucocorticoid Responsive Elements (GREs) as a reporter gene for the presence of glucocorticoid-like compounds.
 Following binding of glucocorticoid -like compounds to the cytosolic glucocorticoid receptor, the ligand-receptor complex binds the GRE.
 Cells that are exposed to glucocorticoid -like compounds not only express proteins that are under normal circumstances associated to GRE, but also luciferase.
 By addition of the appropriate substrate for luciferase, light is emitted.
 The amount of light produced is proportional to the amount of ligand-specific receptor binding, which is benchmarked against the relevant reference compounds dexamethason.
 GR CALUX bioassays report total dexamethason equivalents for environmental matrices.

-- Endpoint (unit): pg dexamethasone equivalents/g sample processed - Test duration: 24h - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): new - Positive control used: dexamethasone - Matrices (sediment, water, tissue etc) that can be investigated: Any type of sample. - Tissue/cells examined: Human bone marrow cell line U2OS - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
+- Endpoint (unit): pg dexamethasone equivalents/g sample processed. - Test duration: 24h. - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): ECVAM method DB-ALM Protocol n° 197.: Automated CALUX reporter gene assay procedure. - Positive control used: dexamethasone. - Matrices (sediment, water, tissue etc) that can be investigated: Any type of sample. - Tissue/cells examined: Human bone marrow cell line U2OS. - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
 The bioassays' LOQ is ca. 20 pg dexamethasone equivalents per amount of material processed.
-For 1 liter of water is processed resulting in a LOQ of ca. 20 pg dexamethasone equivalents per liter of water respectively - Current use on MS level (regular monitoring as well as other purposes): Rhine/Meuse/Schelde-monitoring (RWS-RIKZ, the Netherlands), Australia National Water Commission, USA California EPA also focus on this relevant endpoint - Assessment criteria: typical performance criteria's from Dutch Rijkswaterstaat RIKZ-Specie-08 guideline can be used - Specificity: Binding to the glucucorticoid receptor
+For 1 liter of water is processed resulting in a LOQ of ca. 20 pg dexamethasone equivalents per liter of water, respectively. - Current use on MS level (regular monitoring as well as other purposes): Rhine/Meuse/Schelde-monitoring (RWS-RIKZ, the Netherlands), Australia National Water Commission, USA California EPA also focus on this relevant endpoint. - Assessment criteria: in house method. - Specificity: Binding to the glucucorticoid receptor.

-- Sensitivity (LOD/Q): Original GR CALUX: ca.20 pg dexamethasone EQ/I water - Variability (e.g. CV for single substance tests) if known: <20% - Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as which kinds of water matrixes. - Complexity/learning period: 1 week of training - Costs: Low (about 130 240 Euro on commercial basis7).
-Costs are generally not depending on matrix studied. - Commercial availability: Commercial accredited performers available - International relevance: discussed in Australia and USA - Publications: please see for more info at www.bds.nl under literature
+- Sensitivity (LOD/Q): Original GR CALUX: ca.20 pg dexamethasone EQ/I water. - Variability (e.g., CV for single substance tests) if known: <20%. - Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as which kinds of water matrixes. - Complexity/learning period: 1 week of training. - Costs: Costs are generally depending on matrix studied. - Commercial availability: BDS. - International relevance: Elevated levels found in Australia, Japan, NL, and CH.
+Published trigger of 100 ng DexEQ/ I water (van der Oost et al 2017). - Publications: please see for more info at www.bds.nl under literature.